brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ## Introduction

 Spinnaker is an open-source continuous delivery platform created by Netflix to enable engineers to release software changes seemingly.
-It works natively with several different orchestration tools and cloud providers.
+It works natively with several different orchestration tools and cloud providers, Kubernetes being a very common option.

 In this article you will setup a new Spinnaker cluster and build a delivery pipeline, having code changes being automatically deployed to your Kubernetes cluster.

+Here is an overview of what you are going to build:

 ![Deployment Workflow](https://imgur.com/wlayCHc.png)